⚠️ We are currently updating our 2021/22 tax guidance across the website

-In 2020/21, you cannot deduct any of your interest and other finance costs from your rental income when working out your taxable rental profits.
+In 2020/21 and subsequent years, you cannot deduct any of your interest and other finance costs from your rental income when working out your taxable rental profits.
 You must use 100% of your interest and other finance costs to work out your basic rate tax deduction, which you can take off your income tax liability.

-If you are a Scottish taxpayer, this change will also affect you.
-The basic rate of tax used will be the rate set by the Scottish Parliament, but otherwise, the same principles apply.
+If you are a Scottish taxpayer, the basic rate of tax used will be the rate set by the Scottish Parliament, but otherwise, the same principles apply.
 For more information about Scottish income tax, see the tax basics section.

 My tenant has paid a deposit up front.
 Do I have to pay tax on it?

 This is a common point of confusion.
-Your tenant pays you, say, two months’ rent up front as a deposit in case of damage while they are occupying the property.
+Your tenant pays you, say, a month’s rent up front as a deposit in case of damage while they are occupying the property.
 You need to know whether you include it when working out your taxable rental income.

-The answer, assuming the terms of the agreement treat the deposit as refundable to the tenant if there is no damage, is that you do not include the deposit at the time you receive it.
-Technically the money is not really ‘yours’ anyway and you have to protect it in a government scheme.
+The answer is that you do not include the deposit at the time you receive it, because the money is not really ‘yours’ anyway (you will usually have to pay it back if there is no damage or rent arrears at the end of the tenancy) and you have to protect it in a government scheme.

 But when the tenant moves out, let us say you agree that you will keep £200 of the deposit for repairing the plaster on the hallway wall, which has been damaged when the tenant was moving furniture.
 At that point, the £200 you keep is included in your taxable rental income, but the rest of the deposit returned to the tenant is not.
 The cost of repairing the wall is also an allowable expense, so effectively the two are likely to cancel each other out.